thezw27/Robotics_Middleware_Trial_Python_Turtle/RR/Trial_instruction.md

 ```
 from RobotRaconteur.Client import *
 ```
-The function `WebcamImageToMat(image)` converts RR image property to openCV object.
+The function `WebcamImageToMat(image)` converts RR image property to OpenCV object.
 Inside main function, the `url` is the string containing the IP address of the service, the port the service is on and the service name.
 The default url in script is
 ```
 url='rr+tcp://localhost:2355/?service=Webcam'
 ```